-Science Fiction Poster Art edited by Tony Nourmand and Graham Marsh (book review)
+Science Fiction Poster Art edited by Tony Nourmand and Graham Marsh (book review).

-From a text point of view, you get mini-biographies of some of the artists and a history line of our reality’s events in context to subject matter.
-What it doesn’t do is keep them in historical order so you can have something from the 1950s compared to something from nearer our time.
-Not all of these posters have an art credit, although some might simply not been available at the time.
-There are some absences.
 Only the first ‘Alien’ film is covered.
-The same with ‘Back To The Future’ where it would have been good to show how it developed over the three films.
-There’s probably other missed SF films if I thought about it.
-I did note a couple films I hadn’t seen and I suspect you will do the same thing if you get this book.
-Many of the posters fill a complete A2 page while others take up a third so there’s a lot packed in here.
+The same with ‘Back To The Future’, where it would have been good to show how it developed over the three films.
+There are probably other missed SF films if I thought about it.
+I did note a couple films I hadn’t seen, and I suspect you will do the same thing if you get this book.
+Many of the posters fill a complete A2 page, while others take up a third, so there’s a lot packed in here.

 More importantly, it is still relevant twenty-two years later and worth considering for your collection.